Oliver-Renwick/Ghost/README.md

 - **Dear ImGui** — Debug tools and in-engine UI overlay
 - **Winsock** — Windows Sockets API for custom UDP multiplayer
 - **nlohmann::json** — Lightweight JSON parser used to define Frame Graph / Render Graph structures

+---

+&nbsp;

+## On Progress Features

+- **Animation Support** — Implementing full skeletal and morph target animations for characters and objects to enable smooth, realistic motion.

+- **Asynchronous Compute** — Integrating asynchronous compute shaders to offload non-graphics tasks such as physics calculations and post-processing effects.
+This allows better GPU utilization by running compute workloads concurrently with graphics rendering.

+---

+&nbsp;

+## Future Goals

+- **Mesh Shaders** — Planning to adopt mesh shaders for more flexible and efficient geometry processing, enabling finer control over the graphics pipeline and potentially improving performance for complex scenes.

+- **Robust Physics Collision** — Enhancing the physics engine to support more accurate and stable collision detection and response.

+- **Co-op Networking** — Expanding the multiplayer system to support cooperative multiplayer gameplay with synchronized states.